josemyg/vestacp-jitsitemplate/readme.md

 `sudo apt-get install apt-transport-https`

-Activate headers module on apache (if not already set)
+Activate headers and proxy_http modules on apache (if not already set)

 `sudo a2enmod headers proxy_http`